bdelangh/my-bookshop-git2/README.md

  cf install-plugin multiapps
  ```

-## Azure DevOps Integration
+## Dcoker Images
-Building and deploying the application can be done via Azure DevOps.
 SAP provides docker images to build and deploy the app.
 These images can be called via Azure DevOps.
 The docker images can be found on dockerhub.
 <!-- * Deprecated - MTA Builder : [ppiper/mta-archive-builder](https://hub.docker.com/r/ppiper/mta-archive-builder).
 For more information, have a look at [Multitarget Application Archive Builder](https://github.com/SAP/devops-docker-mta-archive-builder) -->
 * Cloud MTA Build Tool (mbt) : [devxci/mbtci](https://hub.docker.com/r/devxci/mbtci).
 For more information, have a look at [Welcome to the Cloud MTA Build Tool (mbt)](https://sap.github.io/cloud-mta-build-tool/) and [Cloud MTA Build Tool overview](https://github.com/SAP/cloud-mta-build-tool)